0cjs/sedoc/git/commit.md

 Git Commits
 ===========

-For some tips on fixing/rewriting commits, see [Handy Git Tricks](tricks.md).
+For some tips on fixing/rewriting commits, see [Git Tips](tips.md).

 Plumbing